dryverless/azure-search-ios/README.md

 </h1>

 Modular SDK written in Swift 2.2 / Xcode 7.3 that simplifies incorporating Azure Search into native iOS 9 applications for iPhones and iPads (later will be inclusive of tvOS and watchOS).
-Requires Whole Module Optimization to be enabled for best performance. **Non-commercial use only.**
+Requires Whole Module Optimization to be enabled for best performance. **Non-commercial use only.
+Commercial licensing terms will be made available upon first release.**

 <p align="center">
 <img src="https://raw.githubusercontent.com/TheDarkCode/azure-search-ios/master/img/TrailSearch.png" alt="AngularAzureSearch" height="auto" width="60%">